 Activity (Priority Actions) Objective Specific action Achieved /ongoing Actions Foreseen Actions programmes in selected protected areas spanning a representative set at regional level (taking into account the methodology of the Afrodite project) 4.
-Undertake a comparative analysis of protected areas results at regional level a) UNESCO: Biosphere Reserves Integrated Monitoring Programme (BRIM) b) Improve methods of management planning, implementation and monitoring Evaluate, at regional level, effectiveness of management measures in relation to planned objectives Analysis of the applicability of new management measures Refine management measures UNESCO: MAB work related to the development of a core set of indicators to measure the effectiveness of biosphere reserves UNESCO: Periodic reviews of biosphere reserves 4) Identify, develop, and validate adequate biological and socio-economic indicators to assess the ecological health of sensitive habitats and species, and to evaluate the effectiveness of a) Elaborate a regional strategy on SAP BIO indicators Convene a regional workshop on SAP BIO indicators Form a working group in charge of elaborating and validating a set of SAP BIO indicators FAO: The AdriaMed Project, trough its Working Group on Indicators, has identified a list of biological and economic indicators for the Adriatic Sea demersal fisheries (GSA 18).
+Undertake a comparative analysis of protected areas results at regional level 3. a) UNESCO: Biosphere Reserves Integrated Monitoring Programme (BRIM) b) Improve methods of management planning, implementation and monitoring Evaluate, at regional level, effectiveness of management measures in relation to planned objectives Analysis of the applicability of new management measures Refine management measures UNESCO: MAB work related to the development of a core set of indicators to measure the effectiveness of biosphere reserves UNESCO: Periodic reviews of biosphere reserves 4) Identify, develop, and validate adequate biological and socio- economic indicators to assess the ecological health of sensitive habitats and species, and to evaluate the effectiveness of a) Elaborate a regional strategy on SAP BIO indicators Convene a regional workshop on SAP BIO indicators Form a working group in charge of elaborating and validating a set of SAP BIO indicators FAO: The AdriaMed Project, trough its Working Group on Indicators, has identified a list of biological and economic indicators for the Adriatic Sea demersal fisheries (GSA 18).

-Activity (Priority Actions) Objective Specific action Achieved /ongoing Actions Foreseen Actions management measures J. J b) Elaborate a list of useful SAP BIO indicators 1. indicators to be used 2.
+Activity (Priority Actions) Objective Specific action Achieved /ongoing Actions Foreseen Actions management measures b) Elaborate a list of useful SAP BIO indicators 1.
+Define objectives of the set of indicators to be used 2.
 UNESCO: Biosphere Reserves Integrated Monitoring Programme (BRIM) 2.
 Elaborate a catalogue of indicators (taking into account the indicators proposed by other international institutions) 4.
 Implementation of "How's your MPA doing?"3 in several MPAs across the Med 3.
-Specify the methodological constraints linked to each indicator Select useful indicators c) Existing and new data collected to construct selected 1. data SAP BIO indicators 2.
+Specify the methodological constraints linked to each indicator 4.
+Select useful indicators C) Existing and new data collected to construct selected 1.
+Evaluate the availability of existing data SAP BIO indicators 2.
 Elaborate standardised protocols to collect new data 3.
-Decide periodicity and implementation calendar of selected indicators 4. collect new data where necessary d) Construct SAP BIO indicator set starting from the collected 1.
-2. Gather regional data Construct indicators data 3.
+Decide periodicity and implementation calendar of selected indicators Undertake sampling programmes to collect new data where necessary d) Construct SAP BIO indicator set starting 1.
+Gather regional data from the collected data 2.
+Construct indicators 3.
 Publish the results at regional level e) Validate selected SAP BIO indicators 1.
 Establish the states of SAP BIO implementation 2.
 Evaluate the usefulness, accuracy and precision of selected indicators 3.
 Possibly, refine list of SAP BIO indicators

-Pomeroy, R:S., Parks, J.E. and Watson, L.M.
+3 Pomeroy, R:S., Parks, J.E. and Watson, L.M.
 (2004) How's your MPA doing?
 A guidebook of natural and social indicators for evaluating marine protected area management/effectiveness.
 IUCN, Gland, Switzerland and Cambridge, UK.